 Immersion in Adult Settings

 Explore the Report

-Read an introduction to the forthcoming "Part C: Redesigning the Learning Experience for the MyWays Competencies" to take a deeper look at whole game learning.
+Read "Part C: Redesigning the Learning Experience for the MyWays Competencies" to take a deeper look at the three MyWays learning constructs.

 Take the Next Step

 Are you ready to do more with these ideas?
-Use the tools in "Exercise 2: Map Your Learning Design to Your Community’s Definition of Success."
+Use the tools in "Exercise Three: Map Your Learning Design to Your Community’s Definition of Success."

 Check out the next question about redesigning assessment to learn how educators can MEASURE learning of the MyWays competencies.